Syphilis

 Overview

-• Increasing prevalence in general population, especially in women of reproductive age
+• Recent concerning increase in prevalence in the general population, especially in women of reproductive age, so low threshold for testing is required.

 • Syphilis in pregnant people has led to the re-emergence of congenital syphilis.
 If diagnosed during pregnancy, seek urgent specialist advice and ensure urgent and active recall for treatment.